 Dr Miriam Feldmann Kaye

 This course will probe the theory that ‘Truth’ as an objective, singular entity, is diminishing.
 This philosophical study will use comparative analysis in order to explore distinctions between the modern and postmodern era.
-The terms of ‘multiple truth theory’ and ‘relativism’ will be introduced in the context of philosophy of education.
+The terms of ‘multiple truth theory’ and ‘relativism’ will be introduced in the context of the philosophy of education.
 They will be used to scrutinize the transitions between accepting and then rejecting universal truth, which will be our focal points.
 This course will put forward late modern and postmodern theories of hermeneutics and interpretation of texts and consider their uses in educational contexts.
 Theories of texts, how they are interpreted, and how language is used, ultimately affect the messages we take home.
 The implications that these theories have for Jewish education will be our paramount concern.